 On this page:

-- Commercial Sterilizers
+- Commercial Sterilizers: 2022

-- Miscellaneous Organic Chemical Manufacturing
+- Synthetic Organic Chemicals Manufacturing Industry: 2024

-- Polyether Polyols Production
+- Polyether Polyols Production: 2024

-- Synthetic Organic Chemical Manufacturing Industry
+- Chemical Manufacturing Area Sources: 2024

-For ethylene oxide, facility emissions testing, combined with air quality modeling, can provide a more complete picture of ethylene oxide in the air in an area than air quality monitoring can currently provide.
+For ethylene oxide, facility emissions data, combined with air quality modeling, can provide a more complete picture of ethylene oxide in the air in an area than air quality monitoring can currently provide.
 Existing monitoring methods are not sensitive enough to detect ethylene oxide at all levels in the outdoor air.
 EPA is actively working to develop new techniques for measuring ethylene oxide in the outdoor air.

 In addition, data from emissions testing can be used in the review and development of air toxics regulations; data from air quality monitoring cannot.
 Under the Clean Air Act, air toxics regulations focus on setting limits on the amount of a pollutant an industrial facility can emit to the air.

 The information EPA obtains will help the Agency as it evaluates opportunities to reduce ethylene oxide emissions as part of its regulations review.
-It also will help EPA determine whether more immediate emission reduction steps are necessary in any locations.
+It also will help EPA determine whether more immediate emission reduction steps are possible in any locations.